 Habitat: Flat, grassy plains

-Description: The Spotted Hyaena has a spotted coat and is the largest of the four hyaena species.
+Description: The Spotted Hyaena has a spotted coat and is the largest of the three hyaena species.
 The hyaena has a large head, large ears, long front legs and shorter back legs with a back that slopes down from the shoulder to the tail.
 It can be difficult to distinguish the females from the males.
 Females are also larger than the males.

 Diet: Hyaenas are carnivores and eat a wide range of animals, including wildebeest, zebra, gazelles when hunting in packs and ground birds.
 Spotted Hyaenas will steal prey from cheetah or even lions if they are in a pack.
 They are also very good scavengers and their digestive system allows them to eat all parts of the animal—meat, skin and bone.